GatiAher/lagaan-football-pool-app/README.md

     - EXPANDABLE DETAIL PANEL: user's selected teams, up to but not including current week
 - Weekly Grid
   - See all users's picks up to but not including current week
+- Auth0 for authentication
+  - users can register (must be approved by admin and added to database to be fully registered), change password

 ### Backend Site